Game Configuration

 health

 The name of the health attribute for characters.
-When smaller or equal to zero means the character is considered dead and it's mode attribute is set to '"dead", this is handled automatically by took_damage .
-If you want to use another attribute name than change the default "HP" value to something else.
+When it becomes smaller or equal to zero, the character is considered dead and its mode attribute is set to "dead" automatically by the server damage system.
+If you want to use another attribute name, change the default "HP" value to something else.

 avatar_shading